pudly/schmopera-hugo/content/articles/anna-1.md

 So, look.
 In my opinion, Anna has been bad for the industry for a long time.
 It's all well and good to be a a Netrebko: you love to be onstage (read: need to be onstage), you take your art really seriously, you step with ease into the role of the modern-day diva, and you do nothing but exude glamour - reality be damned!

 But putting all of that up against the last decade is tough to justify.
+During the pandemic alone, Netrebko's priorities have been utterly out of whack: whinging on Instagram about socially distanced audiences and how stupid they are and how we should "breakquarantine",

 Are artists political?